LACMIP/emu/docs/_documentation/citing.md

 Example: Hendy A, Walker L, Mertz W (2020).
 LACM Invertebrate Paleontology.
 Version 1.7.
 Natural History Museum of Los Angeles County.
 Occurrence dataset [https://doi.org/10.15468/6nxzen](https://doi.org/10.15468/6nxzen) accessed via GBIF.org on 2020-05-19.
 {: .notice--warning}

-{% include figure image_path="/assets/images/citing_GBIF.png" alt="image of LACMIP's occurrence dataset on GBIF.org" caption="Cite LACMIP's GBIF dataset if you have used our digitized collections data in your research." %}
+{% include figure image_path="/assets/images/citing_GBIF.png" alt="image of LACMIP's occurrence dataset on GBIF.org" caption="Cite LACMIP's GBIF dataset if you have used our digitized collections in your research." %}

 Contact the collections manager if you would like to create a customized data download with a citable DOI.
 {% include figure image_path="/assets/images/citing_datadownload.png" alt="image of a custom data download on GBIF.org" caption="[Sample](https://doi.org/10.15468/dl.ykhkrs) GBIF data download with a unique, citable DOI." %}